ryanchandrakusuma/portfolio/README.md

 </p>

 # AI Goal-Oriented Action Planning
 AI GOAP is a project that I made for final thesis using Unreal Engine 4.
 In this thesis, I tried to implement Goal-Oriented Action Planning method to make the AI more adaptive, especially on Turn-based game.
 The result are, AI GOAP has better result based on how realistic AI's movement are, and level of palyer satisfaction.
-But in terms of difficulty based on player's opinion, AI with Finite-State Machine is harder than AI GOAP, mostly because the resources that AI FSM has is more than AI GOAP's.<br>
+But in terms of difficulty based on player's opinion, AI with Finite-State Machine is harder than AI GOAP, mostly because the resources that AI FSM has are more than AI GOAP's.<br>
 <p align="center">
   <img src="images/game1.JPG" width="800" title="GOAP"><br>
   <img src="images/game2.JPG" width="800" title="GOAP"><br>